tamannakhanal1/tamannakhanal1/README.md

 - 🔭 Currently working on: **mini cloud network project**
 - 🌱 Learning: **AWS, Azure labs, Cybersecurity**
 - 🏗️ # FILL IN: Add any projects you have founded or contributed to
-- 🎯 Interests: # FILL IN: List your interests (e.g., Cybersecurity, Cloud Computing, etc.)
+- 🎯 Interests: Cybersecurity, Cloud Computing, AI & Machine learning

 ---